aidschbe/VideoArchiveQualityAssurance/readme.txt

-Based on an old data model I made at university, this project is an attempt to create software that finds all videofiles in a given directory (and its subdirectories), probes them for metadata and uses that metadata to look for qualitative shortcomings.
+Based on an old data model I made at university, this exercise is an attempt to create software that finds all videofiles in a given directory (and its subdirectories), probes them for metadata and uses that metadata to look for qualitative shortcomings.
 (eg low resolution, old container format, missing data stream names, missing language tags, etc)